Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Numerical Analysis

 We next compare the performance of our proposed approaches with standard methods for penalized discriminant analysis in several numerical experiments.
-In particular, we compare the implementations of the block coordinate descent method Algorithm~\ref{alg: BCD} where each discriminant direction $\bb$ is updated using the proximal gradient method given by Algorithm~\ref{alg: pg} (SDAP), the accelerated proximal method given by Algorithm~\ref{alg: apg} (SDAAP), and the alternating direction method of multipliers given by Algorithm~\ref{alg: ADMM} (SDAD), with the Sparse Zero Variance Discriminant Analysis (SZVD) method proposed in \cite{ames2014alternating}, and the algorithm for solving the sparse optimal scoring problem proposed in \citet{clemmensen2011sparse}.
-All simulations were conducted using {\tt R} version 3.2.3 and our heuristics are implemented in {\tt R} as the package \package{accSDA}\footnote{Available at \href{https://github.com/gumeo/accSDA}{https://github.com/gumeo/accSDA} and \href{https://cran.r-project.org/web/packages/accSDA/index.html}{https://cran.r-project.org/web/packages/accSDA}}.
-The runs on the benchmarking data sets were performed on a laptop with an i7-8700K processor clocked at 3.70GHz.
-The runs on the synthetic data sets were performed on a cluster where each node had an Intel Xeon E5-2660 v2 CPU clocked at 2.20GHz.
+In particular, we compare the implementations of the block coordinate descent method Algorithm~\ref{alg: BCD}, where each discriminant direction $\bb$ is updated using either the proximal gradient method with constant step size, Algorithm~\ref{alg: pg} (PG), the proximal gradient method with backtracking line search, Algorithm~\ref{alg: pgbt} (PGB), the accelerated proximal method with constant step size, Algorithm~\ref{alg: apg} (APG), the accelerated proximal method with backtracking, Algorithm~\ref{alg: apg bt} (APGB), and the alternating direction method of multipliers, Algorithm~\ref{alg: ADMM}, (ADMM), with the least angle regression based algorithm (LARS) for solving the sparse optimal scoring problem proposed in \cite{clemmensen2011sparse}.